Datamuseum-DK/Q1-Emulator/docs/source/background/disk.rst

 and (generic) data files.

 All data records on a track have the same size called the record size.
-The record size only includes the user data (light blue in the figure).
-Record sizes can range from 1 byte (presumably) to 255 bytes.
+The record size only includes the user data (light blue in the figure) and not the 0x9b, the checksum or the trailing bytes.

+Record sizes can range from 1 byte to 255 bytes.

 The lowest record size seen so far is 20 bytes and the highest is 255.